 Underlying health conditions can increase your life insurance premiums.
 If you are obese or have diabetes, expect to pay a higher rate than your healthier counterparts.

 Family medical history

 Certain diseases tend to run in the family.
 If one or both of your parents passed away before age 60 due to a hereditary disease, you will likely pay more for life insurance protection.

 Because smokers die on average 10 years earlier than non-smokers, they receive higher life insurance rates.
 If you smoke, you will likely have to cough up (pun intended) two to five times more money for life insurance than non-smokers.

-Women live longer than men on average and as such pay lower premiums.
+Women live longer than men on average, due to which women pay lower life insurance premiums.